WebAssembly/spec/md-proto/WebAssembly.md

 is *naturally aligned*.
 When it's less, the access is *unaligned*.

-> There is no other semantic effect associated with `$align`; misaligned and unaligned loads and stores still function normally.
+> There is no other semantic effect associated with `$align`; misaligned and unaligned loads and stores still behave normally.

 ##### Accessed Bytes